Coaching for 20- to 35-Year Olds

 Many young adults in their 20’s face a myriad of pressures.
 Some of these stresses include: lack of security, high college loan costs and lack of work experience.
 Because they are having a hard time getting launched, about 35 percent of millennials live with their parents.
 Three-fourths of college grads don’t end up in a career related to their major.

-“There are fifty million twentysomethings in the US, most of whom are living with a staggering, unprecedented amount of uncertainty.
-Many have no idea what they will be doing, where they will be living, or who they will be with in two or ten years.
-Most simply, they don’t know what to do.”
+There are fifty million twenty-somethings in the US, most of whom are living with a staggering, unprecedented amount of uncertainty.
+Many have no idea what they will be doing, where they will be living, or who they will be within two or ten years.
+Most simply, they don’t know what to do.

 The Defining Decade – Why Your 20s Matter and How to Make the Most of Them Now, by Meg Jay, PhD

-“The testing and coaching helped me realize that I could use my abilities in other ways than acting.
-I also decided that I wanted more stability in my life and going to school was going to open up more doors for me.” – Tiffany R.
+The testing and coaching helped me realize that I could use my abilities in other ways than acting.
+I also decided that I wanted more stability in my life and going to school would going to open up more doors for me.” – Tiffany R.

-What is The Young Adult Career Sampler?
+What is the Young Adult Career Sampler?

 After graduating with my BA in graphic design, I worked in the field for about 3 years- disliking the work and sitting behind a computer.
 From my testing, it became clear to me I wanted more work that was hands-on and to be around people.
 I am looking into becoming a hair stylist and colorist.” – TAH, 28

 The sampler consists of two assessments taken online followed by two sessions of coaching (three hours).
 You also get a customized report with suggestions for college assessment and career choices.
 Included assessments:

 The Highlands Ability Battery™